rapyuta-robotics/rapyuta-io-docs/hugo/content/3_how-tos/34_networking-and-communication/347_enable-vpn.md

  To enable VPN on projects:

  1. To enable VPN while creating a new project, in the create a new project modal, click the **Enabled** button.
-For more information, see
+For more information, see [Managing Projects](/how-to-guides/account-management/managing-projects/)
  2. To enable VPN for an existing project, select the project from the list of projects, in the project details modal, click the **Enabled** button.

     {{%notice info%}}
     * Only an org admin or a project creator can enable/disable VPN on projects.
     * When you create your first project, you cannot view the VPN option.
 However, you can enable it after creating the project (refer to step 2).
     {{%/notice%}}

  3. The VPN status is displayed alongside the project list, and it can have various statuses, including:
   * **VPN Enabled** - This message indicates that VPN is successfully enabled for the project.
   * **VPN Disabled** - This message indicates that VPN is currently disabled for the project.
   * **VPN Error** - This message indicates that there was an error during the VPN connection process, resulting in a failed connection.
 For more information, see [VPN Services Troubleshooting](/6_troubleshoot/613_vpn-services/)